Bhundu Boys: Downfall and breakup

 The band began a long period of further live appearances, releasing other independent CDs, but started to fall apart.
 They were dropped from WEA after the commercial failure of their second album on the label.
 Leader Biggie Tembo achieved some celebrity on TV and in the press, which irritated the rest of the band, especially guitarist Rise Kagona, and Tembo was asked to leave the band in 1990 following an altercation at Harare airport.
 The band continued but without the writing and vocal talents of Tembo, the band never again produced the same reception by the music press or by the public.

 Three members died of complications from AIDS: David Mankaba (d.
 1991), his replacement Shepherd Munyama (d.
 1992) and Shakespear Kangwena (d.
 1993).

 Tembo tried a comeback by collaborating with a Bristol band, Startled Insects, without success.
-Returning to Zimbabwe in the early 1990s, he tried to self-produce some more music at Shed Studios including two albums (Baba of Jit and Out of Africa), neither of which were properly released or published.
+Returning to Zimbabwe in the early 1990s, he tried to self-produce some more music at Shed Studios including two albums (Baba of Jit and Out of Africa).
+Time in the studio for these albums were not paid for and Shed Studios didn’t complete final mixes.
+As a result neither album was properly released or published.
 Tembo became ill with depression, became a practising Christian, eventually hanging himself in a psychiatric hospital in 1995, where he had been sectioned for violent outbursts.

 Meanwhile, the band soldiered on, recording two more albums.
 Muir left their management in difficult circumstances as the band's income dried up.
 In 1996 he sold the band's house in Mortimer Road, Kensal Rise, as part of winding up the band's assets, with surviving band members reporting they received almost nothing from the deal; they suspect that Muir had actually used the band's money to buy it in the first place, using their Warner advance without permission.
 Muir has countered that there were no profits to divide up.
 The band finally called it quits in 2000 after bassist Washington Kavhai was jailed in the UK on an aggravated assault conviction.

 In 2001, Shed Studios issued a compilation album of all the Bhundu Boys recordings made in Zimbabwe, entitled The Shed Sessions, for release in UK on a double CD, under licence to Gordon Muir.
+The CD continues to sell and is also available to stream on iTunes and Spotify.